-- The Nonprofit Association of Oregon (NAO) is providing bi-weekly updates on COVID-19 geared for Oregon nonprofits and is holding weekly webinars to provide timely and relevant information.
-Updates and webinar registration can be found on NAO’s Homepage.
-NAO also has a COVID-19 Resource Page that is updated continuously.
+- The Nonprofit Association of Oregon (NAO) provides regular COVID-19 updates geared for Oregon nonprofits.
+NAO also has a COVID-19 Resource Page that is updated continually.

-- The National Council of Nonprofits has put together a step-by-step guide for nonprofits figuring out their next steps and making critical decisions: Nonprofits and Coronavirus, COVID-19.
+- The National Council of Nonprofits has a step-by-step guide for nonprofits figuring out their next steps and making critical decisions: Nonprofits and Coronavirus, COVID-19.

 Resources for Parents

-- For parents who are homeschooling, click here to learn more about Scholastic Learn at Home, a program that’s offering 20 days of free access for up to 3 hours per day.
-Or sign up for the PBS Daily newsletter to get more ideas for activities you can use for play time and learning time.
+- Homeschooling parents, click here to learn more about Scholastic Learn at Home, a program offering 20 days of free access for up to 3 hours per day.
+Or sign up for the PBS Daily newsletter to get more ideas for activities you can use for playtime and learning time.

-- If you want to know how to talk to your kids about the virus, click here.
-Or if your family is feeling extra stressed during this uncertain time, click here for ways you can de-stress together.
+- If your family is feeling extra stressed during COVID-19, click here for ways you can de-stress together.

-- Due to COVID-19, local nonprofit, INCIGHT, is providing distance learning options for teen students stuck at home during the pandemic.
-The INCIGHTFUL Transitions Curriculum is designed for high school students who are preparing for life after high school.
+- Due to COVID-19, local nonprofit INSIGHT, is providing distance learning options for teen students stuck at home during the pandemic.
+High school students who are preparing for life after high school are the target audience for the INCIGHTFUL Transitions Curriculum.
 For more information and for a free demo lesson, go to incight.org/curriculum.